 Teachers' expenses.
 Qualifying educators are eligible to deduct from their gross income, as opposed to taking as an itemized deduction, up to \$250 that they paid or incurred to obtain books, supplies, computer equipment and supplementary materials used in the classroom.
-Specific tax incentives for the New York City area.
-Provisions that apply to this specific region include expansion of work opportunity tax credits (see below); special depreciation allowances; authorization to issue special tax-exempt bonds for rebuilding facilities damaged in the terrorist attacks; more liberal treatment of expenses for business property; and extension of time allowed to replace damaged business items.

 Work opportunity tax credit.
 The work opportunity tax credit will be available to taxpayers with employees that are located specifically in areas of New York City that were directly affected by the attacks on the World Trade Center.
-For taxpayers in these areas, the credit is available for wages paid to both new hires and existing employees.
+For employers in these areas, the credit is available for wages paid to both new hires and existing employees.
 Taxpayers in these areas will not be required to provide certification for wages they paid in order to qualify for the credit.
-The portion of each employer's credit attributable to employees is allowed against the alternative minimum tax.
+The credit is allowed against the alternative minimum tax.